phoenix-rtos/phoenix-rtos-doc/coding/index.md

     spinlock_t spinlock;
 } pmap_common;
 ```

-### PS-CODE-036
+### PS-CODE-038
-Module name could be ommited in user space applications (i.e. not in the kernel) and name the structure
-`common`, only if static is used.
+The module name could be omitted in user space applications (i.e. not in the kernel) and name the structure `common`, only if static is used.

 ## Operators
-### PS-CODE-037
+### PS-CODE-039
 One space character shall be used after and before the following binary and ternary operators:
 ```c
 =  +  -  <  >  *  /  %  |  &  ^  <=  >=  ==  !=  ?  :
 ```

-### PS-CODE-038
+### PS-CODE-040
 No space shall be used after the following unary operators:
 ```c
 &  *  +  -  ~  !
 ```

-### PS-CODE-039
+### PS-CODE-041
-The `sizeof` and `typeof` shall be treated as functions and are to be used in accordance to the following notation:
+The `sizeof` and `typeof` operators shall be treated as functions and are to be used in accordance to the following notation:
 ```c
 sizeof(x)
 typeof(x)
 ```

-### PS-CODE-040
+### PS-CODE-042
-If the increment `++` or decrement `--` operator are postfixed, no space shall be used before the operator.
+If the increment `++` or decrement `--` operators are postfixed, no space shall be used before the operator.

-### PS-CODE-041
+### PS-CODE-043
-If the increment `++` or decrement `--` operatorare prefixed, no space should be used after the operator.
+If the increment `++` or decrement `--` operators are prefixed, no space should be used after the operator.

 ## Conditional expressions
-### PS-CODE-042
+### PS-CODE-044
 A space shall be used after a keyword of the conditional instruction.

-### PS-CODE-043
+### PS-CODE-045
 Opening and closing braces shall be always used.

-### PS-CODE-044
+### PS-CODE-046
 The opening brace shall be put in the same line as the keyword of the conditional instruction.

-### PS-CODE-045
+### PS-CODE-047
 The closing brace shall be placed after the last line of the conditional instruction in a new line.

 ### Example: